Legal Separation Services With Pathway Legal

 What Affects The Cost Of A Legal Separation in BC?

-When clients first meet with us, they will ask us what is the average cost of a legal separation in BC.
-This can be a very challenging question to answer.
-Of course, this depends upon many factors.
-These factors include:
+When clients first meet with us, they will usually ask us what the cost of a legal separation in BC is.
+This can be a very challenging question to answer!

 1. Is your matter relatively straight forward or is it more complex with multiple issues that need to be addressed?